akka/akka/akka-docs/src/main/paradox/project/migration-guide-2.5.x-2.6.x.md

 ### Switching to Artery

 To switch to Artery a full cluster restart is required and any overrides for classic remoting need to be ported to Artery configuration.
-The most likely are:
+The most likely are.
+See [migrating from classic remoting to Artery](../remoting-artery.md#migrating-from-classic-remoting)

-Hostname and port for binding:

-* `akka.remote.netty.tcp.hostname` => `akka.remote.artery.canonical.hostname`
-* `akka.remote.netty.tcp.port`=> `akka.remote.artery.canonical.port`

-If using SSL then `tcp-tls` needs to be enabled and setup.
-See @ref[Artery docs for SSL](../remoting-artery.md#configuring-ssl-tls-for-akka-remoting) for how to do this.

 ### Migration from 2.5.x Artery to 2.6.x Artery